If you’re in the market for an enterprise resource planning (ERP) system, you’ve likely heard a new buzzword being

 - Human resources

 During the 1990s and 2000s, ERP software became essential to the corporate IT infrastructure.
 Unfortunately, by the mid-2000s, ERP software started to get a less-than-savory reputation.
 This bad rap was based on the price tag of ERP systems, the relative inflexibility of an integrated suite and the droves of ERP implementation failures that made news in the tech world.

-Today, some commentators have proclaimed that ERP is “dead,” or that the end is at least near.
+It’s common nowadays for commentators to proclaim that ERP is “dead,” or that the end is at least near.
 And a growing number of companies are now implementing alternatives to the traditional one-stop shop offered by ERP systems.

 These alternatives can include:

 - Finding best-of-breed solutions to replace individual applications within larger ERP suites.
 For example, an organization might prefer to use a more robust industry-standard CRM system, such as Salesforce (which can integrate with most major ERP suites), instead of the CRM application bundled with their ERP system.

 - Using multiple ERP suites from different vendors, usually across different business units or subsidiaries.